 On the back page of the book, a mysterious code was printed.
 It contained what is seemingly unrelated letters.
 The actual code can be found in the picture at the top of this article.
 This code was found over 60 years ago and to this day no-one has cracked it.
 Many professional code crackers have tried however all have failed.

 In the back of the book found in the professionals car was also a telephone number.
 It belonged to a retired nurse who lived only a few kilometres from where the body was found.
-The women claimed to have had previously possessed a copy of The Rubaiyat however gave it to a former lover.
-The women claimed to have not known the deceased man.
+The woman claimed to have had previously possessed a copy of The Rubaiyat however gave it to a former lover.
+The woman claimed to have not known the deceased man.

 To this day, the identity of the mystery man, his cause of death and reasons behind his death remain unknown.
 Despite extensive worldwide efforts over the past 60 years to identify him, his identity is still a mystery.

 I have only given a brief outline of some of the features of the case however for a greater overview with many more specific details please visit: http://en.wikipedia.org/wiki/Taman_Shud_Case

 The handwritten code found in the back of The Rubaiyat may hold the key to this perpetually perplexing and paradoxical puzzle.
 When The Rubaiyat was found on the back seat of the professional’s car, the code was compiled of faint pencil markings.
 It is thought that a policeman investigating the case traced over the code in an ink pen.